MicrosoftDocs/ai-builder/ai-builder-docs/flow-language-detection.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 > [!IMPORTANT]
- > Currently, to use AI Builder models in Power Automate, you will need to create the flow inside a solution.
-More information: [Create a flow in a solution](/flow/create-flow-solution).
+ > To use AI Builder models in Power Automate, you have to create the flow inside a solution.
+The steps below won't work if you don't follow these instructions first: [Create a flow in a solution](/flow/create-flow-solution).

 1. [Sign in](https://flow.microsoft.com/signin) to Power Automate, select the **My flows** tab, and then select **Create from blank**.